Neurocrine Biosciences (NASDAQ:NBIX) PT Raised to $180.00

-Neurocrine Biosciences (NASDAQ:NBIX – Get Free Report) had its target price lifted by equities researchers at Guggenheim from $170.00 to $180.00 in a note issued to investors on Friday, Benzinga reports.
-The brokerage currently has a “buy” rating on the stock.
-Guggenheim’s price target suggests a potential upside of 17.54% from the stock’s current price.
+Neurocrine Biosciences (NASDAQ:NBIX – Free Report) had its target price boosted by Barclays from $169.00 to $180.00 in a research report sent to investors on Friday, Benzinga reports.
+The brokerage currently has an overweight rating on the stock.

-Neurocrine Biosciences (NASDAQ:NBIX – Get Free Report) last released its earnings results on Wednesday, May 1st.
-The company reported $0.42 earnings per share for the quarter, missing analysts’ consensus estimates of $1.04 by ($0.62).
-The company had revenue of $515.30 million for the quarter, compared to the consensus estimate of $512.21 million.
+Neurocrine Biosciences (NASDAQ:NBIX – Get Free Report) last issued its earnings results on Thursday, August 1st.
+The company reported $0.63 EPS for the quarter, missing analysts’ consensus estimates of $1.15 by ($0.52).
 Neurocrine Biosciences had a net margin of 16.00% and a return on equity of 14.86%.
-Research analysts predict that Neurocrine Biosciences will post 4.22 EPS for the current fiscal year.
+The firm had revenue of $590.20 million during the quarter, compared to analysts’ expectations of $545.98 million.
+During the same quarter in the prior year, the company earned $0.95 EPS.
+Neurocrine Biosciences’s quarterly revenue was up 30.4% on a year-over-year basis.
+Research analysts forecast that Neurocrine Biosciences will post 4.22 earnings per share for the current fiscal year.

 About Neurocrine Biosciences